-- (e) Advance payments as part of termination settlement. - (f) Liquidation of loans, etc., prior to final settlement.(g) Settlement of claims: validation of - (g) Settlement of claims; validation of prior financing. - 109.
-Advance or partial payments to subcontractors; excessive payments, interest, liability of war contractor. - Guarantee of loans, advances, etc. - (a) By contract. - (b) By assignment. - (c) Federal Reserve bank as fiscal agent.(d) Application of other laws. - Termination of contracts. - (a) Advance notice; prime contracts. - (b) Cessation of work without termination. - (c) Authority of Administrator of General Services; classes of contracts. - Removal and storage of materials. - (a) Termination inventory. - (b) Statement on material of inventory.(c) Removal and storage by Government - agency. (d) Removal and storage by war contractor. - (e) Acquisition by Government agency of inventory material; liability. - (f) Postponement or delay of termination settlement. - (g) Government-owned machinery. - (h) Limitation on Government acquisition of inventories. - (i) Removal and storage by war contractor at own risk.
+- (a) Advance notice; prime contracts.

+(b) Cessation of work without termination.

+- (c) Authority of Administrator of General Services; classes of contracts.

+112. Removal and storage of materials.

+- (a) Termination inventory. (b) Statement on material of inventory. - (c) Removal and storage by Government agency. - (d) Removal and storage by war contractor. - (e) Acquisition by Government agency of inventory material; liability. - (f) Postponement or delay of termination settlement. - (g) Government-owned machinery. - (h) Limitation on Government acquisition of inventories. - (i) Removal and storage by war contractor at own risk.

-113. Appeals.
+Appeals.

 - (a) Failure to settle claims by agreement; preparation of findings; notice to war contractor.

 - (b) Rights of war contractor.

 - (c) Procedure.

 - (d) Omitted.

 - (e) Arbitration.

 - (f) Conclusiveness of decisions.

-- Court of Federal Claims.
+Court of Federal Claims.

 - (a) Appointment of auditors.

 - (b) Procedure.

-- (c) Jurisdiction
+- (c) Jurisdiction.

-- 115. Personal financial liability of contracting officers.
+- Personal financial liability of contracting officers.

-- 116. Repealed.
+Repealed.

-- 117. Defective, informal, and quasi contracts. (a) Lack of formalized contract.
+Defective, informal, and quasi contracts.

+- (a) Lack of formalized contract.

 - (b) Technical defects or omissions.

 - (c) Failure to settle.

 - (d) Formalization of obligations; termination date for filing claims.

-- Administration.
+Administration.

 - (a) Records and forms.

 - (b) Repealed.

 - (c) Advance notice on cut-backs.

 - (d) Investigations.

 - (e) Certification of fraudulent settlements to Department of Justice.

-- Fraudulent claims, vouchers, statements, etc.; jurisdiction.
+Fraudulent claims, vouchers, statements, etc.; jurisdiction.

-- Powers and duties of contracting agencies.
+Powers and duties of contracting agencies.

+- (a) Limitation.

-- (a) Limitation.(b) Evidence required; conclusiveness of
+- (b) Evidence required; conclusiveness of determinations.

-- determinations.

-(c) Appropriations.
+- Appropriations.

-- (d) Validation of prior settlements. (e) Impairment of contract. - (f) Aid to war contractors. - Administrator of General Services; additional - duties.
-Use of appropriated funds. - Delegation of authority by Administrator of General Services. - (a) Officers and agencies of General Services Administration and other governmental agencies. - (b) Authority delegated to other governmental agencies. - (c) Joint exercise of delegated authority.(d) Application to other laws. - Effective date; applicability to lend lease contracts. - 125.
-Exemption of certain contracts outside continental United States or in Alaska.
+- (d) Validation of prior settlements.

+- (e) Impairment of contract.

+- (f) Aid to war contractors.

+- Administrator of General Services: additional duties.

+- Use of appropriated funds.
+122 123.

+- Delegation of authority by Administrator of General Services.

+- (a) Officers and agencies of General Services Administration and other governmental agencies.

+- (b) Authority delegated to other governmental agencies.

+- (c) Joint exercise of delegated authority.

+- (d) Application to other laws.

+- Effective date; applicability to lend lease con-

+- Exemption of certain contracts outside continental United States or in Alaska.